We reached at least 60,000 Metro area voters for the November 2018 election. Click here to see how we did it.

 - Voter Forums and Debates (recordings of the events)

-Remember to mail your ballot by November 1, or put it in a ballot box at your local public library or another official drop-off site by no later than 8 PM on November 6.
+Mail your ballot by November 1.
+Or put it in the ballot box at your local public library or another official drop-box site by no later than 8 PM on November 6.

-The League of Women Voters is completely nonpartisan, in that we never support nor oppose any political candidate or party.
-Our voter services on candidates and on ballot measures are neutral; we strive to be completely impartial in presenting the views of all candidates and of advocates on both sides of each ballot measure.
+The League of Women Voters is nonpartisan, because we never support nor oppose any political candidate or party.
+We work hard to keep our voter services neutral, by being fair to all candidates and to both sides on each ballot measure.

-In addition to our neutral voter service information, our Advocate page has a link to our recommendations on the ballot measures and why we support or oppose each one.
-We make recommendations about ballot measures based on a careful analysis of each measure’s effects if passed and thorough studies of the issues involved.
+However, in addition to our neutral voter service information, our Advocate page has a link to our recommendations on the ballot measures.
+It explains why we support or oppose each one.
+We make recommendations about ballot measures based on a careful study of what will happen if the measure passes.